Perspective | Trump’s financial peril might encourage him to reject the election results

 Hopefully, a sufficiently lopsided vote count in November will leave little room for Trump to contest results.
 Hopefully, Republican leaders like Senate Majority Leader Mitch McConnell (R-Ky.) — who have largely aided and abetted Trump to this point — will follow through on their promises to facilitate a peaceful transition of power.
 A unanimous ruling from the Supreme Court could finally convince Trump to leave.
 The conservatives on the court may not want Roe v.
 Wade to stand, but I don’t think they will stand for a tinpot dictator either.

 But don’t expect Trump to fight fair.
 As the Times revelations show, he is fighting for much more than an election.
 We can take a certain amount of schadenfreude in the president’s tax problems and their financial as well as possible criminal consequences.
-But we should remember that his tax problems might soon become our problem too.
+But we should remember that his tax problems might soon become our problem, too.